-I’m Jack, one of the brewers at Moo Brew, and every fortnight I’m brewing a super rare one-off beer for members of this club.
-Here’s the deal: you tell me what beer we should do, I brew it, then you buy it.
-And in between we nerd out on all the yeasty details as our beer baby comes to life.
+I’m Jack, and I’m back for our last Lonely Beers Club brew.
+I’m the original brewer/beer nerd at Moo Brew.
+We’ve been brewing a super rare, one-off beer for members of this club for around 8 weeks now.
+You know the deal: you tell me what beer we should do, I brew it, then you buy it.
+And in between, we nerd out on all the yeasty details as our beer baby comes to life.
 Want in?
-Subscribe at the bottom.
+Subscribe below.

 What characteristics did I want?